Methodology

 - Composition: appointment method, term length, removal standard

-- Two computed scores: LE capability (0–40) and Independence (0–100)
+- Three computed scores: Independence (0–100), LE capability (0–40), and Sheriff oversight depth (0–30)

 Single source of truth